realYungi/SQL_Project_Job_Analysis/README.md

 # Introduction
 Following the tutorial [@lukebarousse](https://github.com/lukebarousse) has made (Link to the tutorial below!!
-Really helps out as a beginner), I learned about the basic, intermediate, and advanced SQL skills to build a project where I analyze the top-paying jobs, demanding skills for the jobs, and teh high demanded jobs with high salaries in data analytics field.
+Really helps out as a beginner), I learned about the basic, intermediate, and advanced SQL skills to build a project where I analyze the top-paying jobs, demanding skills for the jobs, and the high demanded jobs with high salaries in data analytics field.
 I was able to download the csvs for the analyzed sql queries, and provide an insight about the job market as a whole as I went through the tutorial.

 Check the SQL queries out here : [project_sql folder](/project_sql/)